BatGap Logo

 Rick: Why do you feel that that happens after a shift like that?

 David: Well, it’s not the shift itself.
 For me, one of the things I talk about is this distinction between the process of Atman and consciousness, and the process of sattva, purity or clarity.
 They’re kind of like these two parallel processes, the Shiva and the Shakti side, the male and female parts of the equation.
-And it’s together that you get the fullness.
+It’s together that you get the fullness.

-And the bliss, we have what they call in the Vedas, “koshas,” which basically means sheaths.
+And the bliss—we have what they call in the Vedas “koshas,” which basically means sheaths.
 So our bodies are composed of a series of layers.
 And we have our physical, the food body, literally, and then the prana body, the energy body behind that, and then the mental body behind that, and then the intellect body, which is where we also experience fine feelings and intuition and such like that.
 And then behind that is the bliss body.
 And so it’s basically there all the time.

-It’s just that the noise and unsettleness and fog and whatever in the mind and emotions is kind of like clouds, fog, dust.
+It’s just that the noise and unsettledness and fog and whatever in the mind and emotions is kind of like clouds, fog, dust.
 Maharishi used the example of the elephants stirring up the dust.

 David: The physical body is the little one in the middle.